-The TEST SPONSOR may select the duration of the READY IDLE TEST, provided it is at least than two hours.
-The TEST SPONSOR shall use the final two hours of the test as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER.
+The test sponsor may select the duration of the ready idle test, provided it is at least two hours.
+The test sponsor shall use the final two hours of the test as the measurement interval for the purposes of calculating the average power for the ready idle test primary metric (see 8.3.1).

-This sub-clause defines qualitative heuristics for validating the existence and activation of COMs that are present on the SUT.
-Each heuristic is a simple pass/fail test, intended to verify the presence and activation of a particular capacity optimization method.
+This section defines qualitative heuristics for validating the existence and activation of COMs that are present on the SUT.
+Each heuristic is a simple pass/fail test, intended only to verify the presence and activation of a particular capacity optimization method.